Des-Magmeta/Bryophyta/README.md

 ## Introduction

 In December 2020, Japanese type foundry FONTWORKS released [7 Open-source Japanese fonts](https://github.com/fontworks-fonts) on GitHub, with [Klee One](https://github.com/fontworks-fonts/Klee) supporting the most characters.
-It shares some features with Fangsong and Kaiti, namely elegant composition and high readability.
+It shares some features with Fangsong(仿宋) and Kaiti(楷体), namely elegant composition and high readability.
 Unlike the textbook-style font, Klee One retains some features of traditional printed fonts.
 Cantamile is a script font handwritten by pencil or pen.
 It's quiet design has an elegant look that sets itself apart from traditional script and textbook fonts.
 Ideal for body text.

 ## Authorization